bugy/script-server/README.md

   "description": "Some useful description on what the script does", /**
     * Required: no
-    * Description: if the script should be run in emulated terminal (if it has special behaviour in terminal).
+    * Description: specifies, if the script should be run in pseudo terminal (if it has special behaviour in terminal).
+This works only for Linux, on other operating systems this flag will be ignored.
     * Type: boolean
     * Default: true
     */